-Positive PPD ICD-10-CM Codes | 2023
+Positive PPD ICD-10-CM Codes

-Fact Checked by Ericka Pingol.
+Fact Checked by Gale Alagos.

 Use Code

-Positive PPD ICD-10-CM Codes | 2023
+Positive PPD ICD-10-CM Codes

 What Positive PPD ICD-10 codes can I use?

-If you’re looking for Positive PPD ICD codes, please note there are no ICD codes that mention Positive PPD in their names.
-That doesn’t mean there aren’t any.
+If you're looking for Positive PPD ICD codes, please note that there are no ICD codes that mention Positive PPD in their names.
+That doesn't mean there aren't any.

-Is this lone Positive PPD ICD-10 code billable?
+Are these Positive PPD ICD-10 codes billable?

 This test is done by injecting PDD into the forearm.
 The patient must return to the healthcare professionals within 48 to 72 hours.
 If there is a bump of a specific size, the patient will test positive for being infected with Mycobacterium Tuberculosis.
 The specific size is 5, 10, or 15+, depending on the patient's underlying conditions, comorbidities, and other risk factors.

-Synonyms Include:
+Synonyms include

 • Positive PDD result